True friendship isn't being inseparable,

 “Look at everything as though you were seeing it

-either for the first or last time.
+either for the first

 Then your time on earth